johnoliv/parallel-programming/README.md

 - Prime Number Finder with OpenMP (Open Multi-Processing)

+- This program seeks by all the prime numbers in a stipulated range of 2 to m and displays the result according to the chosen by user option.

 - Compile: gcc -fopenmp -o primeNumber primeNumber.c

 - Exec: ./primeNumber “limit” “option” “number of threads”